Easy Banana Bread Recipe

 - 1/2 teaspoon fine salt

-- 8 tablespoons unsalted butter (1 stick), melted, plus more as needed
+- 8 tablespoons unsalted butter (1 stick), melted, plus more for coating the pan

 - 1 cup granulated sugar

 - 2 large eggs, at room temperature and lightly beaten